 The tumbles or rocks and high grasses and flowers in the protected interior have proved to be a boon for birds, with songbirds filling the interior, flying and singing as you explore.

-Built sometime in 2-300 CE and used until 600 CE, the nine entrances cause historians to think it was designed according to the nine worlds of Nordic myth and its setup shows evident Roman influence to its fortification.
+Built sometime in 2-300 CE and used until 600 CE, the nine entrances cause historians to think it was designed according to the nine worlds of Nordic myth.
+Moreover, its setup shows the evident Roman influence on its fortification.

 Excavations of the site have found few artefacts and no cultural layer leading to the assumption that it was not a long term settlement, unlike Gråborg.
-The find of a single silver Arabic coin makes the case the site was still visited, if not heavily in the Viking age.
+However, the find of a single silver Arabic coin makes the site still visited, if not heavily in the Viking age.

 After a rainfall, the air of the fortress ruins is rich with the smell of loam and flowers and dusty stone.